hexelresearch/.github/profile/README.md

 ## Get in Touch

-Visit our website at [hexelai.com](https://hexelai.com) to learn more about our services, or feel free to reach out for collaboration opportunities.
+Join us at [Teams]([https://hexelai.com](https://teams.live.com/l/community/FEA4bFZ04hnFo-chQE)) to learn more about our services, or feel free to reach out for collaboration opportunities.

 ---